Allocation spread

 The allocation spread value represents the maximum number of machines that the reactive scaling system spreads allocations across machines in a fleet or fleet region.

 The primary benefit of spreading allocations out across a set of machines instead of a single machine is that you’re less likely to run into a scenario where you're starting multiple game servers on a single machine in a short time.
-Each time you make an allocation request and a machine fulfills that request with a game server, Game Server Hosting has to either start or restart that game server process for the new game session.
+Each time you make an allocation request and a machine fulfills that request with a game server, Clanforge has to either start or restart that game server process for the new game session.
 Game servers consume more resources when they initially start up, so starting multiple game servers on the same machine in quick succession might cause performance issues for players connecting to those game servers.

 The allocation spread value can be any integer equal to or higher than one.